‘I have given everything’ - Former Stoke City and DR Congo star Zakuani retires from football | Goal.com

 Former Stoke City and DR Congo centre-back Gabriel Zakuani, 34, has retired from football.

-In a video posted on his social media account, the ex-Leopard skipper announced the decision to call time on his professional career that lasted for 20 years.
+In a video posted on his social media account, the ex-Leopards skipper announced the decision to call time on a professional career that lasted 20 years.

 “After a very successful career and international career I feel I have given everything that was possible to give to football.
 I have left it all on the pitch, I have given everything,” he continued.